paupowpow/p2pkit-quickstart-android/README.md

 };
 ```

-Once the `ConnectionCallbacks` is registered with the KitClient instance updates to the connection state will be forwarded to the listener.
+Once the `ConnectionCallbacks` are registered with the KitClient instance, updates to the connection state will be forwarded to the listener.
-Note that if a listener is registered to an already connected KitClient, `onConnected()` will directly be called.
+Note that if a listener is registered to a `KitClient` that's already connected, `onConnected()` will directly be called.

 ## API
 An API in considered to be in use if it has one or more listeners registered.
 If no listeners are registered,